Quickstart

 Step 1 — Sign up

-Go to https://adopilot.dev.
-The landing page splits in two: a product overview on the left, and an auth card with Get Started and Sign In tabs on the right.
+Go to https://adopilot.dev and click Get Started Free.
+It opens the ADO Pilot app, where the landing page splits in two: a product overview on the left, and an auth card with Get Started and Sign In tabs on the right.
 Get Started is selected by default.

 The wizard redirects to a five-step onboarding flow that opens on Connect to Azure DevOps (the wizard sidebar labels this Step 2 of 5 — Step 1 is the signup you just completed).